 \section{Related Work}

 Ideological stance detection in our context refers to the identification of the underlying ideological viewpoint that a text might have conveyed in response to a particular political scenario.
-Traditionally, this domain used to leverage classical machine learning techniques until the emergence of neural networks and pre-trained language models significantly changed the landscape.
-More recently, large language models (LLMs) have advanced this field along with several prompt engineering strategies as they can capture textual nuances that the previous models failed to do.
+Traditionally, this domain used to leverage classical machine learning techniques until the emergence of neural networks and pre-trained language models significantly changed the landscape \citep{AlSarraj2018},\citep{ansari2020analysis}.
+More recently, large language models (LLMs) have advanced this field with the help of several prompt engineering strategies due to their ability to capture textual nuances that the previous models failed to do \citep{kuila2024deciphering}, \citep{mouthami2025}.
 This section reviews the progression of methodologies in ideological stance detection, organized into three categories: neural networks, pre-trained language models, and state-of-the-art LLMs.
 The previous studies of stance detection in the context of the Israel-Palestine conflict are also discussed.